-(1) "Person related to, with respect to an individual, means:

-(A) the spouse of the individual;

-(B) a brother, brother-in-law, sister, or sister-in-law of the individual;

-(C) an ancestor or lineal descendant of the individual or the individual's spouse; and

-(D) any other relative, by blood or marriage, of the individual or the individual's spouse who shares the same home with the individual.

-(2) "Person related to, with respect to an organization, means:

-(A) a person directly or indirectly controlling, controlled by, or under common control with the organization;

-(B) an officer or director of, or a person performing similar functions with respect to, the organization;

-(C) an officer or director of, or a person performing similar functions with respect to, a person described in paragraph (A);

-(D) the spouse of an individual described in paragraph (A), (B), or (C); or

-(E) an individual related by blood or marriage to an individual described in paragraph (A), (B), (C), or (D) and who shares the same home with the individual.

-(a) A secured party shall apply or pay over for application the cash proceeds of disposition in the following order to:

-(1) the reasonable expenses of retaking, holding, preparing for disposition, processing, and disposing, and, to the extent provided for by agreement and not prohibited by law, reasonable attorney's fees and legal expenses incurred by the secured party;

-(2) the satisfaction of obligations secured by the security interest or agricultural lien under which the disposition is made;

-(3) the satisfaction of obligations secured by any subordinate security interest in or other lien on the collateral if:

-(A) the secured party receives from the holder of the subordinate security interest an authenticated demand for proceeds before distribution of the proceeds is completed; and

-(B) if a consignor has an interest in the collateral, the subordinate security interest or lien is senior to the interest of the consignor; and

-(4) a secured party that is a consignor of the collateral if the secured party receives from the consignor an authenticated demand for proceeds before distribution of the proceeds is completed.

-(b) If requested by a secured party, a holder of a subordinate security interest or other lien shall furnish reasonable proof of the interest or lien within a reasonable time.
-Unless the holder does so, the secured party need not comply with the holder's demand under subsection ( $\underline{a}$ )(3).
+- (a) A secured party shall apply or pay over for application the cash proceeds of disposition in the following order to: - (1) the reasonable expenses of retaking, holding, preparing for disposition, processing, and disposing, and, to the extent provided for by agreement and not prohibited by law, reasonable attorney's fees and legal expenses incurred by the secured party; - (2) the satisfaction of obligations secured by the security interest or agricultural lien under which the disposition is made; - (3) the satisfaction of obligations secured by any subordinate security interest in or other lien on the collateral if: - (A) the secured party receives from the holder of the subordinate security interest an authenticated demand for proceeds before distribution of the proceeds is completed; and - (B) if a consignor has an interest in the collateral, the subordinate security interest or lien is senior to the interest of the consignor; and - (4) a secured party that is a consignor of the collateral if the secured party receives from the consignor an authenticated demand for proceeds before distribution of the proceeds is completed. - (b) If requested by a secured party, a holder of a subordinate security interest or other lien shall furnish reasonable proof of the interest or lien within a reasonable time.
+Unless the holder does so, the secured party need not comply with the holder's demand under subsection (a)(3).

-(c) A secured party need not apply or pay over for application noncash proceeds of disposition under this section.
-A secured party that applies or pays over for application noncash proceeds shall do so in a commercially reasonable manner.

-(d) If the security interest under which a disposition is made secures payment or performance of an obligation, after making the payments and applications required by subsection (c):

-(1) unless subsection (a)(4) requires the secured party to apply or pay over cash proceeds to a consignor, the secured party shall account to and pay a debtor for any surplus; and

-(2) the obligor is liable for any deficiency.

-(e) If the underlying transaction is a sale of accounts, chattel paper, or payment intangibles, or promissory notes:

-(1) the debtor is not entitled to any surplus; and

-(2) the obligor is not liable for any deficiency.

-(f) The surplus or deficiency following a disposition is calculated based on the amount of proceeds that would have been realized in a disposition complying with the requirements of this part to a transferee other than the secured party, a person related to the secured party, or a secondary obligor if:

-(1) the transferee in the disposition is the secured party, a person related to the secured party, or a secondary obligor; and

-(2) the amount of proceeds of the disposition is significantly below the range of proceeds that a complying disposition to a person other than the secured party, a person related to the secured party, or a secondary obligor would have brought.

-(g) A secured party that receives cash proceeds of a disposition in good faith and without knowledge that the receipt violates the rights of the holder of a security interest or other lien that is not subordinate to the security interest or agricultural lien under which the disposition is made:
+- (c) A secured party need not apply or pay over for application noncash proceeds of disposition under this section unless the failure to do so would be commercially unreasonable.
+A secured party that applies or pays over for application noncash proceeds shall do so in a commercially reasonable manner. - (d) If the security interest under which a disposition is made secures payment or performance of an obligation, after making the payments and applications required by subsection (a) and permitted by subsection (c): - (1) unless subsection (a)(4) requires the secured party to apply or pay over cash proceeds to a consignor, the secured party shall account to and pay a debtor for any surplus; and - (2) the obligor is liable for any deficiency. - (e) If the underlying transaction is a sale of accounts, chattel paper, payment intangibles, or promissory notes: - (1) the debtor is not entitled to any surplus; and - (2) the obligor is not liable for any deficiency. - (f) The surplus or deficiency following a disposition is calculated based on the amount of proceeds that would have been realized in a disposition complying with the requirements of this part to a transferee other than the secured party, a person related to the secured party, or a secondary obligor if: - (1) the transferee in the disposition is the secured party, a person related to the secured party, or a secondary obligor; and - (2) the amount of proceeds of the disposition is significantly below the range of proceeds that a complying disposition to a person other than the secured party, a person related to the secured party, or a secondary obligor would have brought. - (g) A secured party that receives cash proceeds of a disposition in good faith and without knowledge that the receipt violates the rights of the holder of a security interest or other lien that is not subordinate to the security interest or agricultural lien under which the disposition is made: